Foussy/Foussy/README.md

 ### Greetings visitor !
 Welcome to my Github page.

-What you are most likely to find here are some ~~dirty~~ code I wrote for personnal projects, some code I wrote as a student, some code I wrote for professional purposes.
-If you need any information on something, feel free to email me.
+You are most likely to find science related projects here.
+I am mostly working with python and currently learning C++.

 <!--
 **Foussy/Foussy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.